 8. Take a River Cruise

 The architecture in Chicago demands admiration, and there’s no better way to take it in than through one of the architecture river cruises.
 Feel the wind in your hair as you cruise by beautiful city scenes and your guide provides context for the impressive buildings all around you.
 This has to be one of the best ideas for romantic dates in Chicago.

 9. Unwind at a Thermal Spa

 Book a luxurious experience at Aire Ancient Baths, housed in a preserved building that charms with its exposed brick and industrial columns.
 Splurge on a massage, red wine soak or another calming ritual with your sweetie.
 A great way to unwind and increase intimacy in a unique way during your couples trip to Chicago!

 10. See the Stars at the Adler Planetarium

 Make memories at the very first planetarium in America.
 The planetarium often puts on celestial shows and creative events, like Adler After Dark or Sun Salutation Yoga.
 Explore the starry exhibits together, and don’t forget to step outside for a peek at the real stars and a gorgeous view of the Chicago skyline!

-Often booked as a popular wedding venue, a fun visit to the Adler certainly shouts romance.
+Often booked as a popular wedding venue, a fun visit to the Adler certainly shouts romance in Chicago.

 11. Engage in Friendly Competition at Guthrie’s Tavern